rsyncOSX/RsyncUIdocs/content/post/SingleTask.md

 The following actions are possible within this view:

 - `Estimate` - estimate the selected task, after estimating the label changes to `Execute`
-- `Now` - execute the selected task
+- `Now` - execute the selected task, no estimation

 The buttons to right: